 - Pour the filling into the prepared springform pan.

 - Drizzle the rest of the melted chocolate on top of the pie.
-You can do this more neatly by pouring the chocolate into a plastic Ziploc bag and snipping a corner off, then squeezing the melted chocolate gently in a stream pattern across the top of the pie.Refrigerate for three hours or overnight before serving.
+You can do this more neatly by pouring the chocolate into a piping bag or a disposable sealing bag and snipping a corner off, then squeezing the melted chocolate gently in a stream pattern across the top of the pie.Refrigerate for three hours or overnight before serving.

 - Note: I only made two minor adjustments to Jennifer's original recipe.
 I added 50% more chocolate cookie crumbs and melted butter to make a taller crust (that goes all the way up the sides of the pie), and I melted some extra chocolate to drizzle on top of the pie.
 Other than that, the recipe appears as Jennifer wrote it.